derektypist/dropdown-menu/README.md

  The hovered page has a purple background colour and white text.

- Four web pages - indes (home), computing, sports and celebrities.
+ Four web pages - index (home), computing, sports and celebrities.